 An investigative interview will be scheduled, which is an opportunity for a student to sit down with a Conduct Officer to discuss an alleged violation of the Student Conduct Code.
-This may be no more than a face-to-face meeting between a student and administrator.
-The purpose of this the investigative interview is to provide the student an opportunity to respond to allegations of misconduct before any disciplinary action is taken.
+This may be no more than one in-person or Zoom meeting between a student and an administrator.
+The purpose of the investigative interview is to provide the student an opportunity to respond to allegations of misconduct before any disciplinary action is taken.

-Based on the investigative interview, the Conduct Officer may:
+Based on the investigative interview and facts of the case, the Conduct Officer may: